-John’s family has been working the land since 1953, when John’s grandfather first purchased the 180 acres that are now home to bi-color corn, eggplant, tomatoes, squash, and more.
-John joined the family business in the 1980s after relocating from the city.
+John’s family has been working the land since 1953, when his grandfather first purchased the 180 acres that are now home to bi-color corn, eggplant, tomatoes, squash, and more.
+John joined the family business in the 1980s after relocating from New York City.

-Soon after his arrival, the Altobelli family started growing corn… and growing corn… and growing even more corn.
-Today, roughly 70% of their land is devoted to the tall, gorgeous stalks.
+Soon after John’s arrival, the Altobelli family started growing corn… and growing corn… and growing even more corn.
+These days, roughly 70% of the Altobellis’ land is devoted to the tall, gorgeous stalks.

-The Altobelli family is also devoted to protecting their land by practicing zone tillage (allowing alternating strips of land to rest and rejuvenate each year) and using as few pesticides as possible.
+The Altobelli family is also devoted to protecting their land by practicing zone tillage, or allowing alternating strips of land to rest and rejuvenate each year), and by using as few pesticides as possible.

-As a member of the Cornell Committee, John also keeps up with the latest developments in best-practice agriculture, always keen to maintain the quality of his land and improve the quality of his products.
-Rest assured, he is no mad scientist.
-John and his team hand-select each ear of corn that is sent to FreshDirect and make sure we get nothing but corn that is sweet, big, and juicy.
-Oh, and John delivers it to us himself!
+As a member of the Cornell Committee, John is tuned in to the latest developments in best-practice agriculture and is always keen to maintain the quality of his land and improve the quality of his products.
+But ultimately, nothings beats a personal touch: John and his team hand-select each ear of corn that is sent to FreshDirect, giving us only the sweetest, biggest, and juiciest.
+John even delivers it to us himself!
 So it’s picked, packed, and at your door within 24 hours.

-When I asked John what the best thing about being a farmer is, he replied, “The enjoyment of growing something from a seed and providing food for people.”
+According to John, the best thing about being a farmer is “the enjoyment of growing something from a seed and providing food for people.”

 5 Corny Tips and Fun Facts

-1. If the classic combo of salt and butter doesn’t float your boat, try corn with mayonnaise, hot sauce and finely grated Parmesan cheese or a lime zest-garlic compound butter.
-Even better, go au natural and eat it straight-up with nothing on at all (it really is that good!).
+- If the classic combo of salt and butter doesn’t float your boat, try corn with mayonnaise, hot sauce and finely grated Parmesan cheese or a lime zest-garlic compound butter.
+Even better, go au natural and eat it straight-up with nothing on at all—it really is that good!

-2. Becky Altobelli quick-blanches husked and cleaned ears of corn before tightly wrapping them in a couple of layers of plastic wrap and storing them in the freezer for the winter months.
-Alternatively, you could just buy it already frozen here.
+- Becky Altobelli, John’s wife and business partner, likes to quick-blanch husked and cleaned ears of corn before tightly wrapping them in a couple of layers of plastic wrap and storing them in the freezer for the winter months.
+(FreshDirect also sells frozen Altobelli corn year-round).

-3. There are more than two hundred varieties of corn.
-All are good sources of vitamin C.
+- There are more than two hundred varieties of corn and all are good sources of vitamin C.